 |Legal formalities in the case of a merger is more when compared to amalgamation||Legal formalities in the case of an Amalgamation is less when compared to a Merger|

-Both merger vs amalgamation are a source of inorganic growth in the industry which makes it an effective tool to achieve rapid growth for businesses.
+Both merger vs amalgamation is a source of inorganic growth in the industry which makes it an effective tool to achieve rapid growth for businesses.
 Companies today should formulate strategies and policies on who to acquire and how to cleverly enter new markets in the world.
-Merger and amalgamations should be aligned with the long-term goals of the company.
+Mergers and amalgamations should be aligned with the long-term goals of the company.
 Distressed assets should be carefully analyzed before being bought out.

-This has a been a guide to the top difference between Merger vs Amalgamation.
+This has been a guide to the top difference between Merger vs Amalgamation.
 Here we also discuss the Merger vs Amalgamation key differences with infographics, and comparison table.
 You may also have a look at the following articles to learn more.

 - Cash Accounting and Accrual Accounting